vmware-archive/usb-login-scripts/README.md

 ./usb-login-scripts/install.sh
 ```

+(if you would like to use the script from Tammer's blog, which does not add you to
+the git duet file or calculate an automatic expiry time for the keys, you can run
+`./usb-login-scripts/install.sh --classic` instead)

 This will copy the repository onto your USB drive and create a `load` file in the
 root.
 It will also _optionally_ create a public/private key pair in the root of
 your drive.
 If so, you should next upload the public key to github.